Kardi & Pirlta Rooms (2 - 5 years)

 At Seaford District Community Children’s Centre we have a strong focus on the development of relationships between children and educators.
 The strength of the relationship between your child and our educators underpins your child’s wellbeing in our centre and your child’s involvement in interactions with other children, activities and experiences whilst in our care.
 Our flexible educational program supports your child’s development providing intimate times for discussion songs, books and games that will be stimulating and challenging.
 The program is planned with respect to children's developing competence by offering opportunities to make choices and take new challenges whilst they are in our care.
 The program implements the Early Years Learning Framework (EYLF).
 Our program is underpinned by secure attachment theory, promoting social and emotional development and recognises that our primary care giving teams promote children to develop stable trusting relationships with their carers.
 Through these relationships the program encourages and supports each child’s developing independence and self help skills, interactions, builds a sense of growing competence and self esteem and guides children’s interests and ideas.

-Each child has their own learning profile book which includes their programmed observations and planned activities.
-This is set in out in a format which includes photographs and written descriptions.
+Each child has a developmental learning profile which includes their programmed observations, planned activities and assessment for learning.
 These profiles are designed to celebrate the child’s learning journey.